Enumerative geometry via the moduli space of super Riemann surfaces: Topological recursion

-\end{thm} We now prove the main result of this section which is an analogue of Theorem~\ref{eorwei} and is equivalent to Theorem~\ref{spectral}.
-The proof requires the following property of the principal part.
+\end{proof} The correlators $\omega_{g,n}$ of the spectral curve $S=S'_{EO}$ are polynomials in the same auxiliary differentials $\xi_k=(2k-1)!!\frac{dz}{z^{2k}}$ as for $S_{EO}$, hence Remark~\ref{partcor} again applies to show that the expression for $Z_{S}(\hbar,\{t_k\})$ in Theorem~\ref{TRTheta} is equivalent to the expression for correlators given in Theorem~\ref{spectral}:

+Theorem~\ref{spectral} enables us finally to prove Theorem~\ref{main}, using the recursion between the polynomials $V^\Theta_{g,n}(L_1,...,L_n)$ produced via topological recursion satisfied by $\omega_{g,n}$.

+In preparation, we require the following property of the principal part of a rational function.
 The principal part of a rational function $r(z)$ at a point $\alpha\in\bc$, denoted by $[r(z)]_{\alpha}$, is the negative part of the Laurent series of $r(z)$ at $\alpha$.
 It has the integral expression

 since the right hand side is analytic for $z\in\bc\backslash\{\alpha\}$ and